Securing Land Tenure Through Participatory Upgrading Processes: Women’s Experiences in Freedom Square, Gobabis, Namibia

 Listed in

-In Namibia, informal settlements are usually upgraded by a participatory process that works to provide inhabitants with land tenure security through the Flexible Land Tenure Act (FLTA), followed by the provision of access to basic services.
-The pilot FLTA implementation case is the upgrading of Freedom Square settlement in Gobabis, which was a unique woman-led process.
-This research analyzes both the experiences of the women participating during the process as well as the immediate and long-term perceived impacts on their lives.
-The empirical data was collected through interviews and a focus group discussion with experts and key participants in the development process.
-Findings shed light on the unresolved socio-economic challenges that the participating women had faced including the influence of other stakeholders on their involvement and changing family dynamics throughout.
-The main goals of receiving land tenure and service provision were partially fulfilled.
-However, the long-term impact of the process on women is widely varied from how it was initially envisioned.
-The results show that in order for participatory land tenure processes to become inclusive a stronger gender-mainstreaming becomes necessary.
-It also emphasizes the alignment of goals of all stakeholders as a key factor for long term success.
+In Namibia, informal settlements are usually upgraded by a participatory process aimed at providing inhabitants with land tenure security through the Flexible Land Tenure Act (FLTA), followed by the provision of basic services.
+The pilot FLTA implementation case is the upgrading of the Freedom Square settlement in Gobabis, which was a woman-led process.
+This research analyzes both the experiences of the women participating during the process as well as the immediate and long-term perceived impacts on their social and economic conditions.
+The empirical data were collected through interviews and a focus group discussion with experts and key participants in the development process.
+The findings highlight socio–economic challenges faced by the participating women, including insufficient support from family and limited economic opportunities.
+Throughout the process, stakeholders shifted their aims.
+This shift influenced the involvement of women, changing their roles from active participants to service recipients.
+While the main goals of receiving land tenure and service provision were partially fulfilled, the long-term impact of the process on women is varied from how it was initially envisioned.
+This was largely due to the absence of a comprehensive plan to improve their livelihoods.
+The results show that for participatory land tenure processes to become inclusive, a stronger gender-mainstreaming agenda becomes necessary.
+It also emphasizes holistic development planning as a key factor for long-term success.